 Table of contents

-- Cruise Ship Compensation Claims Time Limits
+- Cruise Ship Compensation Claim Time Limits

-- Starting A Cruise Ship Compensation Claim
+- Starting The Cruise Ship Injury Claims Process

 The main criteria for claiming compensation for an accident or illness on a cruise ship are that: